 Compatibility and Specials Area.
 This area contains many compatibility variants of characters from widely used corporate and national standards that have other representations in the Unicode Standard.
 For example, it contains Arabic presentation forms, whereas the basic characters for the Arabic script are located in the General Scripts Area.
-The Compatibility and Specials Area also contains a few important format control characters and other special characters.
-See Section 16.8, Specials, for more details.
+The Compatibility and Specials Area also contains twelve CJK unified ideographs, a few important format control characters, the basic variation selectors, and other special characters.
+See Section 23.8, Specials, for more details.